albertattard/spring-boot-camp/docs/03-actuator/04-env.md

 When debugging a problem with an application running in production, know its environment will help you determining how the application is configured and whether it is properly configured.

-Spring boot provides an endpoint, `/env` that returns all environment information that the application has access too.
+Spring Boot provides an endpoint, `/env` that returns all environment information that the application has access too.

 ```bash
 $ curl "http://localhost:8080/env" | jq .